Fall2024SE/HW5/CODE-OF-CONDUCT.md

-# Code of Conduct\nWe expect everyone to follow these guidelines for a collaborative environment.
+# Code of Conduct
+We expect everyone to follow these guidelines for a collaborative environment.